 Lindsay Scanlan has been an assistant coach for the UT Arlington volleyball program since 2010 and will be entering her fourth season with the Mavericks.

-During her first season with the Mavericks, Scanlan helped coach three players to All-Southland Conference selections and helped UT Arlington finish with a 10-6 record in SLC play.
+During her time with the Mavericks, Scanlan has helped coach seven players to all-conference selections and has pushed UT Arlington to a 38-56 overall record and 23-27 in conference play.

 Scanlan, originally from Rockwall, Texas, came to UT Arlington after four years as the starting setter at Arkansas, where she graduated in the spring of 2010 with a double major in criminology and sociology.

-She finished her collegiate volleyball career with the Razorbacks as the school's third all-time leader in career assists (2,825) and ranks fifth in career assists per set (7.12).
+She finished her collegiate career with the Razorbacks ranked third on the school's all-time list in assists (2,825) and ranks fifth in career assists per set (7.12).
 She notched a career-high 60 assists during her senior season against Alabama (10/9/09), which marked the fourth highest total in the Southeastern Conference.
 Also during her senior campaign, she was awarded the SEC Community Service Award.